Microhardness Testing

 Vickers Hardness

-The Vickers hardness test uses a Vickers indenter (below) pressed into a surface to a specified force.
+The Vickers hardness test uses a Vickers indenter pressed into a surface to a specified force.
 The force is usually held for 10 seconds.
 After the indentation is finished, the resulting indent is analyzed optically to measure the lengths of the diagonals to determine the size of the impression.

 There is a degree of operator bias in this method, especially in the lower range of the applied load.
 According to ASTM E384-11, indentation diagonals should be greater than 17 microns in length.
 For coated samples, this test is not valid for coating thicknesses under 60 microns.